DeepSolo++: Let Transformer Decoder with Explicit Points Solo for Multilingual Text Spotting: Introduction

-\IEEEPARstart{D}{e}tecting and recognizing text in natural scenes, \textit{a.k.a.} text spotting, has drawn increasing attention due to its wide range of applications \cite{chen2021text,long2021scene}, such as intelligent navigation \cite{desouza2002vision}.
-How to deal with the relationship between detection and recognition is a long-standing and open problem, which has a significant impact on structural pipeline, performance, efficiency, annotation cost, \etc
+Detecting and recognizing text in natural scenes, \textit{a.k.a.} text spotting, has drawn increasing attention due to its wide range of applications \citep{zhang2020empowering,long2021scene}, such as intelligent navigation \citep{desouza2002vision}.
+How to deal with the relationship between detection and recognition is a long-standing and open problem, which has a significant impact on the structural pipeline, performance, efficiency, annotation cost, \etc

 Most pioneering end-to-end spotting methods focus on one specific language scene, especially English, without launching a unified model for several languages.
-The majority of them \cite{liu2018fots,liu2020abcnet, liu2021abcnet,wang2021pan++,lyu2018mask,liao2020mask,ronen2022glass} follow a detect-then-recognize pipeline, which first detects text instances and then exploits crafted Region-of-Interest (RoI) operation to extract features within the detected area, finally feeds them into a following recognizer (Fig.~\ref{fig:1}(c)).
+The majority of them \citep{liu2020abcnet,feng2021residual,wang2021pan++,liao2020mask,ronen2022glass} follow a detect-then-recognize pipeline, which first detects text instances and then exploits crafted Region-of-Interest (RoI) operation to extract features within the detected area, finally feeds them into a following recognizer (Fig.~\ref{fig:1}(c)).
 Although these methods have achieved great progress, there are two main limitations.
 1) The extra RoI transform for feature alignment is indispensable.
 Some RoI operations require polygon annotations, which are not applicable when only weak annotations (\eg, lines) are available.
-2) Additional efforts are desired to address the synergy issue between the detection and recognition modules \cite{zhong2021arts, huang2022swintextspotter}.
-In contrast, segmentation-based methods \cite{xing2019convolutional,wang2021pgnet} try to isolate the two sub-tasks and conduct spotting in a parallel multi-task framework with a shared backbone (Fig.~\ref{fig:1}(b)).
-Nevertheless, they are sensitive to noise and require grouping post-processing to gather unstructured components.
+2) Additional efforts are desired to address the synergy issue between the detection and recognition modules \citep{zhong2021arts, huang2022swintextspotter}.
+In contrast, segmentation-based methods \citep{xing2019convolutional,wang2021pgnet} try to isolate the two sub-tasks and conduct spotting in a parallel multi-task framework with a shared backbone (Fig.~\ref{fig:1}(b)).
+Nevertheless, they require grouping post-processing to gather unstructured components.